trofi/trofi.github.io.gen/posts/288-DNS-over-TLS.md

   need to tweak your local zones a bit more if you want to prevent leaking our resolution requests related to machines in you network

-- all your non-local requests to to a single entity: you might now want to send all your DNS queries to a single public `DNS` server for privacy reasons
+- all your non-local requests go to a single entity: you might now want to send all your DNS queries to a single public `DNS` server for privacy reasons